AdiRishi/the-pokedex-problem-interview/README.md

 # The Pokedex Problem

-This repository is a base template for an interview coding problem.
-It is setup with React Router v7 and TypeScript.
+This is a React TypeScript project that implements a Pokémon directory (Pokédex).
+The project uses React Router v7.

-## Setup
+## Getting Started

+First, install the dependencies:

 ```bash
 pnpm install
 ```

-To run the development server:
+Then start the development server:

 ```bash
 pnpm dev
 ```

-## The Pokedex Problem
+## Problem Requirements

-Problem summary
+This project is divided into three parts, each building upon the previous one.
+Each part focuses on component composition and state management in React.

-### Part 1
+### Part 1: Create a Pokemon Row Component

+Create a `<PokemonRow />` component that displays information about a single Pokémon.
+The component should:

-Provided a Pokemon javascript object structured as such:
+- Accept a Pokémon object as a prop
+- Display the Pokémon's name, ID, type, and sprite (image)

+Example of the Pokémon object structure:

 ```typescript
 const bulbasaur = {